Finance your home or business with help from one of the world’s largest banks.

 - Home equity line of credit.
 One of HSBC’s home loan options is a home equity line of credit, referred to as the Home Equity Line of Choice.
 Premier members may have access to large amounts, and with no closing costs, HSBC offers competitive rates for borrowers.

 - Mortgages and refinancing.
 HSBC has both mortgages and mortgage refinancing available to its borrowers.
 With a variety of mortgage structures available — as well as two different types of cash out refinancing — you may be able to find a good mortgage deal with HSBC.

 Why should I consider taking out an HSBC loan?

-- Move from an ARM to a fixed-rate mortgage.
-An adjustable rate mortgage (ARM) to a fixed-rate mortgage for more predictable payments that allow you to budget with ease.
+- Move from an ARM to a fixed-rate mortgage.With HSBC, you can switch from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage for more predictable payments that allow you to budget with ease.

 How much will it cost me to borrow with HSBC?

 It depends on the type of loan you borrow and your account status.
 Premier and Advance clients have access to more favorable loan amounts, as well as rate discounts for a few loan products, which make it much less expensive to borrow.